Safe Mountain Hiking

 Andrea Boffo explains how to stay safe and injury-free while mountain hiking.

 Walking for health.
 It is not just a saying; It is NHS-approved.
 All forms of walking, including brisk strolls, cross-country walking, and mountain hiking, our CMO (Chief Medical Officer) recognized activities that can reduce the risk of high blood pressure, diabetes, and heart disease… not to mention hiking is a fantastic form of exercise that works to strengthen the leg muscles while also boosting endurance.
 It is not surprising to learn that mountain hiking is one of the most popular outdoor activities in the UK.

 Despite the apparent safety of mountain hiking when compared to other sports and activities, it is essential to remember that accidents can — and certainly do — happen.
 And these incidents are becoming increasingly commonplace.
 According to statistics published by the British Mountaineering Council, mountain rescue incidents increased from just 45 in 1964 to more than 3000 in 2001.
 Hikers must take measures to ensure they remain happy and healthy on the mountain.

 Minimizing the Risk of Injury

 Similarly, sports clothing as a whole must be taken into consideration as wearing the correct clothing can significantly help to minimize the risk of injury when mountain hiking.
 When sun exposure poses a threat, for example, lightweight, breathable fabrics with long sleeves are an essential piece of kit for hikers.
-It is often advised that mountain hikers browse for sport clothing deals to ensure they have a variety of suitable clothing available to them to match both the walking route and the conditions on the day of the hike.
+It is often advised that mountain hikers browse for sports clothing deals to ensure they have a variety of suitable clothing available to them to match both the walking route and the conditions on the day of the hike.